Q? Please tell us a bit about Robust Tools

 Q?
 Can the Tilt-Away be added later?

-- Yes.
-If you are on the fence about buying one, we offer a six month trial.
+- Yes, but field alignment can be time consuming.
+If you are on the fence, we offer a six month trial.
 Call us for details.

 Q?
 Can the gas shock for the American Beauty Tilt-Away be added later?

-- Yes, if you can drill and tap a hole.
+- Yes, if you can drill and tap a hole in the field.

 Q?
 Can a gas shock be fitted on the Tilt-Away for the Sweet 16?